growth-mate/docs/src/getting-started/signin.md

 ![ezgif.com-animated-gif-maker](https://hackmd.io/_uploads/BkQwQc0_R.gif)

-5. There, you will find a button that will lead you to the coresponding dashboard.
+5. You will find a button there, that will lead you to the coresponding dashboard.